m2ry2m/E-Commerce-Platform-Development-with-Linear-Regression/README.md

 Recommendation: The company should prioritize improving the mobile app experience.

+Why EDA Alone Was Not Enough:

+During the exploratory data analysis (EDA), scatterplots and correlation heatmaps suggested that Time on App has a stronger relationship with Yearly Amount Spent compared to Time on Website.

+While this gave us an initial intuition, relying only on visual patterns has limitations:

+EDA is qualitative → it shows patterns, but not the exact strength of influence.

+Possible bias → human judgment can misinterpret correlations.

+No metrics → EDA cannot provide error rates (MSE, RMSE) or model performance (R²).

+Why Linear Regression Was Needed:

+By applying Linear Regression, we obtained:

+Quantitative coefficients → showing exactly how much each feature contributes to yearly spending.

+Evaluation metrics → ensuring the model fits the data well.

+Data-driven insights → a more reliable basis for business decisions.

+Therefore, while EDA suggested the app was more important, Linear Regression confirmed and quantified this insight, making the recommendation trustworthy for stakeholders.

 Conclusion:

 This project demonstrates how Linear Regression and evaluation metrics can guide business strategy.